 The default project contains just a popup entry file.
 However, you can customize this behavior by using the

-entry parameter with a comma-separated list of entry files to include in your initial project.
+entry flag with a comma-separated list of entry files to include in your initial project.

-To use this flag, pick the entry files you would like to see in your project, omits its extension, and supply it to the
+To use this flag, pick the entry files you would like to see in your project, omit its file extension, and supply it to the

-pnpm create plasmo --entry=options,newtab,content/inline # OR npm create plasmo -- --entry=options,newtab,content/inline
+pnpm create plasmo --entry=options,newtab,contents/inline # OR npm create plasmo -- --entry=options,newtab,contents/inline

 npm does not pass arguments down to its child command.
 Thus, you must supply a

 Even more powerful, Plasmo can create a new project based on one of our examples (opens in a new tab).
 Pick an example, and use its name as a flag when running the

 pnpm create plasmo --with-env # OR npm create plasmo -- --with-env